idantobis/FRC2019CV/README.md

 # FRC2019CV
-Computer vision forth FRC 2019 season robot
+Computer vision for the FRC 2019 season robot adding ball recognition ball is allways round from all directions